ryosuzuki/cad-app/README.md

 ### 1: Load the OBJ file
 Clicking the `Load` button, the file manager shows up.
 You can choose your own OBJ file from your local computer.
 There are some sample OBJ files that I tested (`sphere.obj`, `bunny.obj`, and `armadillo.obj`).
-The default screen shows `data/sphere.obj`.
+As default, the screen shows `data/sphere.obj`.

 ### 2: Control the camera
 By dragging the mouse, you can control the camera.
 By scrolling, you can zoom in and out.